mazhar-ud-din/mazhar-ud-din/README.md

 # 💫 About Me:
-💻 About Me👋 Hi there!
+💻 About Me<br/>👋 Hi there!
 I'm a passionate React Native Developer with over 3 years of experience building scalable, high-performance mobile apps using React Native, JavaScript, TypeScript, and related technologies.
 ## 🌐 Socials:
 # 💻 Tech Stack:
 # 📊 GitHub Stats: